csizka/urlShortening/README.md

 Run the app with: `docker compose up app` (this will run both databases, but the app will use Cassandra) It will listen on: http://localhost:8080
-To run the tests: `docker compose up tests`
+To run the tests: `docker compose up test`

 ## Hashing algorithm